 Mr. Fernandez’s Labor and Employment litigation experience includes representing private and public employers in all phases of employment litigation, from administrative hearings through trial on matters arising under Federal, State and local employment laws, including actions involving sexual harassment, FLSA compliance, discrimination, retaliation, Title VII, whistleblower claims, and fraud.
 Mr. Fernandez also defends entities in matters involving all aspects of general civil liability defense, including claims based on a variety of common law torts such as negligent security, automobile negligence, and wrongful death claims.

 Professional and Community Involvement

 Mr. Fernandez received his Bachelor of Science in Criminology & Criminal Justice from Florida State University, and earned his Juris Doctor from Nova Southeastern University, Shepard Broad College of Law.
-During law school, Mr. Fernandez received Dean’s List honors, and was a member of the Nova Trial Association, and Volume 41 of the Nova Law Review where his Comment—Throwing Shade on the Sunshine State: The Paris Agreement and How Florida Utility Companies Are Fighting to Control Solar Energy—was published in 2016.
-Mr. Fernandez received the Book Award in Intellectual Property, and earned Pro Bono Honors for providing over 300 hours of public service to the Fort Lauderdale community.
+During law school, Mr. Fernandez received Dean’s List honors, and served as a member of the Nova Trial Association, and the Nova Law Review.